cryptodotis/crypto.is-docs/wiki-home.md

 The edits to the wiki are saved in a separate Git repository than that of the live site.
 Edits that are saved to the wiki trigger a post-commit hook that pushes the content to [This Github Repository][1].
 Once the edits are approved, they are merged into the main [Crypto.is Repository][2].
 From this point, once the new updates are made, approved, and merged, the build scripts take over and automatically generate the new website from the main repository.

-If you are new to github create an account and please follow the article at [http://help.github.com/fork-a-repo/](How to fork a repo).
+If you are new to github please create an account and follow the article at [How to fork a repo](http://help.github.com/fork-a-repo/).

 ## How to Edit a Page